North Korean People's Liberation Front: Korean studies scholarship's analysis

 North Korean People's Liberation Front claims that it has support and contacts within disaffected officers of the Korean People's Army, but analysts are not convinced of this.
 They also claim to have contacts within the police of North Korea.
 Hankuk University of Foreign Studies professor Namkung Young says that members of the organization know the North Korean situation well, but they should be more realistic with their goals.
-Furthermore, he noted that South Korean support for the organization could increase tensions between the governments.
+Furthermore, he noted that South Korean support for the organization could increase tensions between the two governments.
 A U.S. military analyst was unaware of any independent sources supporting the claims that the North Korean military would be discontent enough to attempt a coup.

 North Korea analyst Andrei Lankov of Kookmin University warned that if the group would be allowed into the South Korean military, it would be seen legitimately as a provocation by the North, and that ideologically high motivation might make them too unpredictable.
 In the past, both Koreas trained defectors as infiltrators.
 According to Lankov, there are concerns that defectors and refugees may include spies.
 Park Dae-gook, a former North Korean army officer, argued that serving as soldiers would be the best way to prove loyalty to South Korea, and that defectors would have psychological advantage over the South Korean military.

 Yonsei University professor Jung Hoon Lee was sceptical about North Korean People's Liberation Front's ability to destabilize the North Korean government, whatever plans they used.
-However, he conceded that North Korean People's Liberation Front's decision and timing, in 2012, to launch a political party was significant due to power being moved from Kim Jong-il to his successor Kim Jong-un.
+However, he conceded that North Korean People's Liberation Front's decision and timing, in 2012, to launch a political party was significant due to power being moved from Kim Jong Il to his successor Kim Jong Un.
 Secondly, a provisional government formed outside North Korea could give impression of alternatives.

 Positions of the North Korean People's Liberation Front

 Jang Se-yul supported the claims that the North Korean state was behind the Sony hacking incident.
 He cautioned that the U.S. should take the North Korean cyberwarfare threat more seriously.

 North Korean People's Liberation Front member Kim Seong-min believes that three companies of ex-military members could be serving in the South Korean military, if South Korea allowed them to officially join the military.
-Approximately 3,000—out of 20,000 defectors—North Koreans with a military background live in the South Korea.
+Approximately 3,000 — out of 20,000 defectors — North Koreans with a military background live in South Korea.

 North Korean People's Liberation Front plans to topple the North Korean government by working together with other anti-regime groups and contacts within North Korea.

 Defector and member Park Dae-gook complained that South Koreans are suspicious of defectors, thinking that they may again betray their new homeland, and reaffirmed defectors' will to enlist in the South Korean military.